SettleMint

 });

 Why the difference?
 API keys are scoped, rate-limited credentials designed for machine-to-machine use.
-The key itself serves as the authorization factor, making an interactive second challenge unnecessary.
+The key is the authorization factor, so an interactive second challenge is unnecessary.
 Session-based authentication still requires wallet verification as a second factor to prevent unauthorized transactions from a compromised session.

 API architecture